ablomm/ablomm-cpu/docs/cpu/isa.md

 > LD and ST offset is a signed value.
 So it is possible to do something like `ld *(r1 - 123), r2`.

 > [!NOTE]
-> The assembler has a different set of instructions that will mapped to these instructions.
+> The assembly uses a different set of instructions that will map to these instructions.
 E.g. `ld r1, 123` gets mapped to a LDI instruction.
 Uppercase distinguishes the instruction as a CPU instruction rather than an assembly instruction.
 Assembly instructions are documented in the [Instructions document](../assembler/instructions.md#assembly-instructions).

 ## Layout